 The common variety 1976 $2 star notes are worth around $8 in fine condition.
 In uncirculated condition the price is around $20-25 for bills with an MS 63 grade.
 The rare variety star notes can sell for around $80 in fine condition and around $150 in uncirculated condition with a grade of MS 63.

 There is one notable error for this series, but it's not immediatly noticeable.
 On each individual paper currency there is a serial number which is shown in two places on the front: the top right and the bottom left.
 Normally the serial number is the same in both places, but on the error bill the serial numbers are different by one number.
 This was a printing error.

 The value of this two dollar error note in uncirculated condition is around $700.

 Most people realize that the 1976 two dollar bill isn't quite old enough to become a valuable item.
-But what most people don't realize is that this bill can be valuable if it has a unique stamp or if it's an error bill.
+But what most people don't realize is that this bill can be valuable if it has a unique stamp, if it's a rare star note variety or if it's an error bill.
 Valuable bills should be placed inside protective currency holders.